ini-python-course/ss15/README.md

 ## IPython notebooks

 We prepared a lot of material in the notebook folder.
 The files there are IPython Notebooks (somewhat like wiki pages where code can be executed interactively).
-After cloning the repository, you can run them locally on your computer.
+After cloning the repository (run `git clone git@github.com:ini-python-course/ss15.git`), you can run them locally on your computer.
 On Linux run `ipython notebook` to start the server, on the CIP-Pool you'll find the notebook server under *Start -> Anaconda -> Launcher*.

 ### Introductory